OpenAI, Google, others pledge to watermark AI content for safety -White House

 Since generative AI, which uses data to create new content like ChatGPT's human-sounding prose, became wildly popular this year, lawmakers around the world began considering how to mitigate the dangers of the emerging technology to national security and the economy.

-U.S. Senate Majority Chuck Schumer in June called for "comprehensive legislation" to advance and ensure safeguards on artificial intelligence.
+U.S. Senate Majority Chuck Schumer, who has called for "comprehensive legislation" to advance and ensure safeguards on artificial intelligence, praised the commitments on Friday and said he would continue working to build and expand on those.

+The Biden administration said it would work to establish an international framework to govern the development and use of AI, according to the White House.

 Congress is considering a bill that would require political ads to disclose whether AI was used to create imagery or other content.